coddingtonbear/obsidian-itinerary/README.md

 You can specify the following options for displaying your itinerary:

-- `source`: A path to a document or a list of paths to documents from which to gather events for display on this calendar.
-Defaults to events found in the same file the calendar is rendered.
+- `source`: The name of an obsidian source (or list of obsidian source) to gather data from; note that this must be surrounded in quotes (e.g. `"[[My Vacation Plans]]"`).
+Defaults to events found in the same file the calendar is rendered in.
+This field also accepts a path relative to your vault root instead of an obsian source name, but using an obsidian source name is recommended since such a name can be autocompleted via the editor.
 - `filter`: A list of filter expressions (see "Expressions" below) or a single filter expression to use for limiting which rows of the referenced CSV will be displayed.
 If unspecified, all events found in the selected sources will be included.
 - `debug`: Will cause some debugging information to be printed below your rendered itinerary.